-With the right treatment, corneal abrasions usually heal quickly, within 1 to 3 days, and are generally easy to deal with.
+With the right treatment, corneal abrasions usually heal quickly, within one to three days, and are generally easy to deal with.
 A health care provider or ophthalmologist may first use harmless, fluorescent-staining eye drops and a special light to look for scratches.
-After examining you, s/he can remove any foreign objects remaining in the eye and prescribe treatments, including:
+After examining you, they can remove any foreign objects remaining in the eye and prescribe treatments, including:

 - Antibiotic eye drops or ointment to prevent infection

 - Medicine to dilate the pupil and promote healing